SoftWyreDev/Dev-Portfolio/README.md

 # Alex Bahler's Developer Portfolio

-My personal developer portfolio showcasing websites and custom solutions for businesses and clients.
+My personal developer portfolio showcasing websites, services and custom solutions for businesses and clients.

 ## Description

-A display of my projects, skills, and contact information all neatly presented for visitors.
+A display of my projects, skills, services, and contact information all neatly presented for visitors.

 ## [Visit Here](https://alexbahler.com)